Lesson 1 Images

 Tropical Cyclones: What's in a Name?

-Text description of the frequency plot for tropical cyclones image.
+Text description of the global tropical cyclone tracks image.

 sustained wind speeds